karansikka1/Foodx/README.md

 FIXME: Add figure for banner

 # iFood-211 2018 Challenge
 Being able to automatically identify the food items in an image can assist towards food intake monitoring to maintain a healthy diet.
 Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food categories as well as limited datasets for training deep models.
-In this competition, we introduce a novel dataset of 211 fine-grained food categories (prepared, not raw) with FIXME training images.
-The goal is to learn a model from training data to correctly classify the food class in a test image.
+In this competition, we introduce a novel dataset of 211 fine-grained food categories (prepared, not raw) with FIXME training images collected from web.
+We also provide manually cleaned data for validation and test sets.
+The goal is to learn a model from training data and correctly classify a test image.

-FIXME(ksikka-comment): Parneet mention that we crawl data from web images in the intro and also provide a manually cleaned set.
-Our future aim is to expand these categories and so on.

 The main challenges are: